piavgh/cargo-eval/README.md

 - Reading Cargo manifests embedded in Rust scripts.
 - Caching compiled artefacts (including dependencies) to amortise build times.
-- Supporting executable Rust scripts via UNIX hashbangs and Windows file associations.
+- Supporting executable Rust scripts via UNIX shebangs and Windows file associations.
 - Evaluating expressions on the command-line.
 - Using expressions as stream filters (*i.e.* for use in command pipelines).
 - Running unit tests and benchmarks from scripts.